refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ```

 :::caution
-`default` key is required for the default data provider and it will be used as the default data provider.
+The `default` key is required for the default data provider and will be used as the default data provider.

 ```tsx title="App.tsx"
 const App = () => {